maxh/maxheinritz.com/_posts/2022-05-29-organizing-backend-code.md

 ---
 title: Organizing backend code
-desc: A three-bucket approach for managing complexity
 layout: note
 tags: ["software patterns"]
 ---

-I’ve come to prefer a backend codebase structure that involves four top-level directories, arranged in an ordered dependency hierarchy:
+I’ve come to prefer a backend codebase structure that involves six top-level directories, arranged in an ordered dependency hierarchy:

 - `app/` - high-level stateless code that ties things together but is largely domain-agnostic
-- `domain/` - stateful code that is specific to the team's domain model
+- `domain/` - stateful code that is specific to the application domain model
 - `system/` - domain-agnostic stateful code for things like revision history, event log, bots
+- `gateway/` - API clients for external systems include the database, cache, etc as well as remote APIs
 - `common/` - low-level stateless libraries, utilities, and constants
+- `isomorphic/` - common code synced to to the frontend

 Code in `app/` can depend on all other code; code in `domain/` can depend on anything except `app/`; etc.